-The power spectral density (PSD) of a time-domain signal is the distribution of power contained within the signal over frequency, based on a finite set of data.
+The power spectrum (PS) of a time-domain signal is the distribution of power contained within the signal over frequency, based on a finite set of data.
 The frequency-domain representation of the signal is often easier to analyze than the time-domain representation.
 Many signal processing applications, such as noise cancellation and system identification, are based on the frequency-specific modifications of signals.
-The goal of the spectral density estimation is to estimate the spectral density of a signal from a sequence of time samples.
+The goal of the power spectral estimation is to estimate the power spectrum of a signal from a sequence of time samples.
 Depending on what is known about the signal, estimation techniques can involve parametric or nonparametric approaches, and can be based on time-domain or frequency-domain analysis.
 For example, a common parametric technique involves fitting the observations to an autoregressive model.
 A common nonparametric technique is the periodogram.
-The spectral density is estimated using Fourier transform methods such as the Welch Method.
+The power spectrum is estimated using Fourier transform methods such as the Welch method and the filter bank method.
+For signals with relatively small length, the filter bank approach produces a spectral estimate with a higher resolution, a more accurate noise floor, and peaks more precise than the Welch method, with low or no spectral leakage.
+These advantages come at the expense of increased computation and slower tracking.
+For more details on these methods, see Spectral Analysis.
 You can also use other techniques such as the maximum entropy method.

-signal to the Spectrum analyzer block.
-The sine wave signal is a sum
+Spectrum Analyzer block.
+The sine wave signal is a sum of two

 Open and Inspect the Model